 Are you wondering when the best time to split your wood is?
 Opinions can vary whether it is better to split green or seasoned wood, and there are several factors to keep in mind.
 It can depend on the type of wood, as well as the climate in which you live.
 Splitting green wood yourself is a great skill to have.
-Here are our suggestions about how to do it right.
+Here are suggestions provided by our professional certified arborists about how to do it right.

 Splitting Green Wood Has Benefits

 Splitting green wood by hand is invigorating and it leaves you with a feeling of accomplishment.
 It is very important to use the right technique, both to avoid personal injury, as well as to increase efficiency.
 A lot of frustration can come from using bad techniques, so it’s best to do it the right way.

 Use a wood splitter’s maul instead of an ax.
 A maul is has a thicker wedge shape, which has an advantage over a slim ax because it is less likely to get stuck in the wood.
 You are SPLITTING the wood, after all – not cutting it.

 First, cut the fallen tree into “rounds” of a manageable size.
 If you are just starting out, your rounds should be about 12 inches in length.
 You can make them longer once you have more experience and confidence.

 Inspect the round for any cracks or weakness to use as your target.
 Put the piece on a chopping block if possible, otherwise hard ground will do just fine.
 Aim for the center, and err on the side closer to you.
 It is much better to be a little short and land in the dirt than to over-extend and hit the handle on the piece of wood!
 This does not feel good on the arms, and the handle will probably need to be replaced if it happens repeatedly.